barbajs/barba/source/docs/getstarted/intro/index.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg?style=flat-square)](https://github.com/barbajs/barba/blob/master/LICENSE)
 [![Slack channel](https://img.shields.io/badge/slack-channel-purple.svg?style=flat-square&logo=slack)](https://barbajs.slack.com)

-**Barba.js** is a small (7kb minified and compressed) and easy-to-use library that helps you create fluid and smooth transitions between your website's pages.
+**Barba.js** is a small (7kb minified and compressed) and easy-to-use library that helps you creating fluid and smooth transitions between your website's pages.

-It helps reduce the delay between your pages, minimize browser HTTP requests and enhance your users’ web experience.
+It helps reducing the delay between your pages, minimizing browser HTTP requests and enhancing your user's web experience.

-> Notice: this guide assumes intermediate knowledge of HTML, CSS, and JavaScript.
-It is worth mentioning that all code examples use ES6+ syntax.
-If you are not comfortable with this syntax we would encourage you to grasp the basics then come back.
+> Notice: this guide assumes intermediate level knowledge of HTML, CSS, and JavaScript.
+It is worth mentioning that all the code examples use ES6+ syntax.
+If you are not comfortable with, we encourage you to grasp the basics then come back.
 >
-> In case of emergency, check this ["legacy" code example](/docs/getstarted/legacy/).
+> In case of emergency, check this ["legacy" code example](legacy.md).

 ## Useful links